ashish-d/k2f-portal-pages/installation.md

 ```
 **Add PhoneGap Kandy Plugin**

-The PhoneGap plugin add command requires you to specify the repository for the plugin code.
+The `PhoneGap plugin add` command requires you to specify the repository for the plugin code.
 Here are examples of how you might use the CLI to add features to the app:

-For iOS only, before add the plugin into you app, you need to download and add [Kandy iOS SDK] into 'directory/to/kandy-phonegap/libs/ios/' folder and  execute the following,
+For iOS, you need to download and add [Kandy iOS SDK] into 'directory/to/kandy-phonegap/libs/ios/' folder, before adding the plugin into you app and  execute the following,

 ```shell
     phonegap plugin add directory/to/kandy-phonegap/plugin